Sentiment Analysis of Mahabharata using F#

 This article is part of FSAdvent 2016 calendar.

-This my second post of 2016.
-Sadly not much of writing this year.
-So, I need to cover up by this little longish post.
-So, grab your favorite coffee / tea before getting started.
+This is my second post of 2016.
+Sadly, not much writing this year.
+So I need to cover up with this little long post.
+So, grab your favorite coffee or tea before getting started.

-There is one wonderful coincidence here that both post of 2016 is based on Epic Mahabharata.
-If anyone interested in poem like things do check out my another post.
+There is one wonderful coincidence here: both posts of 2016 are based on the Epic Mahabharata.
+If anyone is interested in poem-like things, do check out my another post.

 Epic Mahabharata

-Many people heard of it but few lucky get chance to read it.
-Or even fewer know thing in detail about it.
-As per global source of truth Wikipedia It is “longest poem ever written” in human history.
+Many people have heard of it, but few are lucky enough to get a chance to read it.
+Even fewer know things in detail about it.
+As per the global source of truth Wikipedia, it is the "longest poem ever written" in human history.
 It has around 1.8 million words in total.
-It is roughly 10 times the length of Iliad and Odyseey combined.
+It is roughly 10 times the length of the Iliad and Odyssey combined.

 So, what is there in it?
 We can say everything.
 Love stories to stories about war to stories about revenge.
 Philosophy to military tactics.
-Policies on tax, rules of espionage, watch over enemies and how to find the most able people and make them ministers.
-Theory karma which is part of Gita, which is part of Mahabharata.
-Yog (not to confuse with physical Yoga people do) explained in Mahabharata and so do life, death and life after death.
-A tale where God not solve problems for you but guide you to solution, enable you face the problems.
-A story where God is not forefather but a friend who is always there for you.
+Policies on tax, rules of espionage, watching over enemies, and how to find the most able people and make them ministers.
+The theory of karma, which is part of the Gita, which is part of the Mahabharata.
+Yoga (not to be confused with physical Yoga people do) explained in the Mahabharata, and so are life, death, and life after death.
+A tale where God does not solve problems for you but guides you to the solution, enables you to face the problems.
+A story where God is not a forefather but a friend who is always there for you.

-A story where even God accept curse with due respect given by a mother.
-A story where story teller him self not only narrate the story but also integral part of it.
-A tale stays same but meaning of it keep changing to every reader.
-A story which has spiral of different small stories consisting further different stories.
-A infinite source of knowledge, wisdom and fun.
+A story where even God accepts a curse with due respect given by a mother.
+A story where the storyteller himself not only narrates the story but is also an integral part of it.
+A tale that stays the same but the meaning of it keeps changing for every reader.
+A story which has a spiral of different small stories consisting of further different stories.
+An infinite source of knowledge, wisdom, and fun.

-I can go on and on; but let’s come back to F#.
+I could go on and on, but let's come back to F#.

 Natural Language Processing

-Understanding the human language, words and sentiments always is exciting.
-Specially using your favourite programming language.
-Processing old epic books is always fun, as it not only tells about history / mythology but take back to your heritage and culture.
-So, This part is from my Mentorship program (more details at the end).
-An article born from home work I got recently.
+Understanding human language, words, and sentiments is always exciting.
+Especially using your favorite programming language.
+Processing old epic books is always fun, as it not only tells about history and mythology but takes you back to your heritage and culture.
+This part is from my Mentorship program (more details at the end).
+An article born from homework I got recently.

-I don’t know the complexity level of it.
-It totally depends on reader.
-But results are indeed too good.
+I don't know the complexity level of it.
+It totally depends on the reader.
+But the results are indeed quite good.

-First thing is to find out source in English (As it is easy to compare with data sets.).
-Project Gutenberg is good place to find some license free text.
-If you like to do code with this article then get your favourite book from site or you can always download if from my project.
+The first thing is to find a source in English (as it is easier to compare with datasets.).
+Project Gutenberg is a good place to find some license-free text.
+If you like to code with this article, then get your favorite book from the site, or you can always download it from my project.

-That is whole Mahabharata in four text files.
-So, I did some manual labour to separate the books from it.
+That is the whole Mahabharata in four text files.
+I did some manual work to separate the books from it.
 You can find them here.
-There are total 18 books (sub books are not separated).
+There are a total of 18 books (sub-books are not separated).

 let booknos = [|